 This article first appeared in the Ask Hank column of the Christian Research Journal, volume 28, number 1 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 For centuries Christians have speculated about the identity of the Antichrist.
 Likely candidates have included European monarchs and popes of the Roman Catholic Church.
 Major international crises of the twentieth century provided other prime suspects such as Adolf Hitler, Mikhail Gorbachev, Saddam Hussein, and Osama bin Laden.
 American president George W. Bush and British prime minister Tony Blair have also surfaced on the lists of prophecy pundits.